hyperledger-cacti/cacti/weaver/rfcs/models/identity/network-identity-management.md

 4. Fourth, it again relies on a single designated member (participant unit) of a network to configure the identity information of foreign networks.

-To enable data and asset exchange protocols between permissioned networks on-demand, we need a more secure and systematized process for exposing, discovering, verifying, and configuring network identity information.
+To enable data and asset exchange protocols between permissioned networks on-demand, we need a more secure and systematized process for exposing, discovering, verifying, and configuring security domain identity information across networks.
 Further, this process should be decentralized in a way that allows participating networks and their units to own, control, and expose their identity information as they see fit and not have to rely on centralized parties as mediums of exchange.
 The process should also ensure extensibility, and scalability to the extent possible, by enabling a network with units owning decentralized identities (DIDs) which can be verified by well-known and trusted identity providers to exchange data or assets with permissioned networks already part of the ecosystem.
 Finally, trust in identity providers should be based on blockchain (or distributed ledger) principles, mitigating the possibility of collusion between networks and identity providers.

 A slightly amended figure (Fig.2) illustrates our view of the solution below, where you can see that the identity plane protocol relies both on bilateral communication and a "cloud" of identity providers that provides the fundamental trust basis for interoperation.
 We will sketch out the details of this cloud and the identity information exchanges later.